IgorMiheev/HTMLParser/README.md

 ## General Info
 This program is designed to get statistics of unique words on a website.
 ## How does it work?
-You need the [jsoup 1.14.2 library](https://jsoup.org/packages/jsoup-1.14.2.jar) to work.
+This Program used [jsoup 1.14.2 library](https://jsoup.org/packages/jsoup-1.14.2.jar) to work.

-To run this program:
--Specify the URL as the only parameter
+To run this program specify the URL as the only parameter

 Example: java -jar HTMLParser.jar https://simbirsoft.com
 ## Contacts